SeveroeHe/Java/README.md

 # Java

-Major part of content from 08631 Java application Programming
+Major part of contents are from 08671 Java application Programming